Bilg4me/QRT-2020/README.md

 ### 3. Model Tuning

-This notebook shows the approach to solving the challenge by tuning machine learning models.
+This notebook shows my approach to optimize the hyperparameters and the machine learning models used to predict the target.

 #### Main Tasks
 - **Load data**: Load the train and test datasets.
 Loading differents selection of features made in the Data Features Selection part.